torchbox/wagtail-markdown/README.md

 ### Installation
 Alpha release is available on Pypi - https://pypi.org/project/wagtail-markdown/ - installable via `pip install wagtail-markdown`.
 It's not a production ready release.

 The SimpleMDE editor uses FontAwesome for its widget icons.
-You need to add the following to a `wagtail_hooks` module in a registered app in your project:
+You can install [Wagtail FontAwesome](https://gitlab.com/alexgleason/wagtailfontawesome) via `pip install wagtailfontawesome`, or if you already have the stylesheet,  add the following to a `wagtail_hooks` module in a registered app in your project:

 ``` python
 @hooks.register('insert_global_admin_css')